kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 In this example, `self` escapes the initializer through the call to its method `addEmptyRow` (all methods take `self` as an implicit argument).
 But this call is flagged as an error, because it happens before `self.rows` is initialized _on all paths_ to that statement from the start of the initializer's body.
 Namely, if `data` is `nil`, then `self.rows` will not be initialized prior to it escaping from the initializer.
 Stored properties with default values can be viewed as being initialized immediately after entering the `init`, but prior to executing any of the `init`'s statements.

 Determining whether `self` is fully-initialized is a flow-sensitive analysis performed by the compiler.
 Because it's flow-sensitive, there are multiple points where `self` becomes fully-initialized, and these points are not explicitly marked in the source program.
 In the example above, there is only one such point, immediately after the rows are assigned to `[]`.
 Thus, it is permitted to call `addDefaultData` right after that assignment statement within the same block, because all paths leading to the call are guaranteed to have assigned `self.rows` beforehand.
+Keep in mind that these rules are not unique to actors, as they are enforced in initializers for other types like structs and classes.

 ## Motivation

 While there is no existing specification for how actor initialization and deinitialization *should* work, that in itself is not the only motivation for this proposal.
-The de facto expected behavior, as induced by the existing implementation, is also problematic.
+The *de facto* expected behavior, as induced by the existing implementation, is also problematic.
 In summary, the major problems are:

   1. Initializers can exhibit data races due to ambiguous isolation semantics.
   2. There is no explicitly provided facility to delegate from one initializer to another.
-  3. Deinitializers are prohibited from touching the actor's isolated state, significantly limiting their functionality.
+  3. Deinitializers need additional restrictions to properly support custom executors.

 The following subsections will discuss these three high-level problems in more detail.